Nusa Penida Island, Bali: Top Attractions & How to Visit

 • Almost all restaurants, , and other charges in Penida are cash-only.
 Bring plenty of cash with you from Bali.
 As for my bigger purchases (like hotels and drivers), I prefer to book them online, so I can pay with a credit card and save my cash for those little roadside warungs and fresh coconuts!

 • There are very few ATMs in Penida.
-It seems that the Bank BRI booth at Sampalan is the most reliable, but you can only withdraw 1 million Rupiah per time.
+It seems that the BRI booth at Sampalan is the most reliable, but you can only withdraw 1 million Rupiah per time.

 • The Telkomsel network is strong in most areas of Penida, but you may lose service in some areas due to the island’s hilly terrain.